anthonypansard/back/README.md

 * *A mobile device* with an application to manage the client account / the connected object
 * *A server infrastructure* to hold data and manage the interactions between the mobile device and the connected object

-This project takes part of a first year course at the engineer school CentraleSupélec
+This project takes part of a first year course at the engineer school CentraleSupélec.

 ## What is in this repository

 Here is the code for the server infrastructure.
 It is built using the python framework [Django](https://www.djangoproject.com/).

-It is still under construction and largely incomplete
+> It is still under construction and largely incomplete.

 ## Requirements

 This project uses python `3.6` and Django `2.0`
-The python package `lxml` is also required
+The python package `lxml` is also required (see [here](http://lxml.de/)).

 ## Folder structure

 ```
 back/
 	README.md			-> This file
 	api/				-> Folder for the `api` application
 		urls.py			-> Url redirections for the API
 		views.py		-> Request processing and response
 	back/				-> Main folder of the project